Agent Skill

 How to verify it works

-Section titled “How to verify it works”Open an agent and try:
+Section titled “How to verify it works”First, check your setup:

 Use RocketSim to navigate through